domini7/Rosters/README.md

 **WARNING:** Some of these can have some slight issues (ie missing colors for teams)

+team-data.json is not a league file, it's info to copy and paste to the "Team info" box in "Options"

 ## How to load a file into BBGM

 1. Click on a json file you would like to play with